83bar is a marketing agency specializing in healthcare.

 This was the first tool designed for clinic managers to manage various appointment types and statuses at any given in time.

 Problem: The assembly line hand off wasn't enough to manage appointments.
 Our nurse call center, as the first point of contact for these patients, had earned their trust and credibility.
-Often times, patients would call our nurses rather than the clinic to manage their appointments, ask questions, and manage their appointment.
+Often times, patients would call our nurses rather than the clinic to manage their appointments or ask questions.
 The clinics needed the information we had on patients to provide better care and earn that patient trust.

 Objective: Allow internal users and clinic managers to manage appointments, track outcomes, and follow up with patients before and after appointments.